U-Alberta/exemplar/README.md

 The main libraries used in this tool are:

-### Stanford Parser
- tokenization, lemmatization, part-of-speech tagging, named entity recognition and dependency parsing.
+ * Stanford Parser: tokenization, lemmatization, part-of-speech tagging, named entity recognition and dependency parsing.
-### Malt Parser
- dependency parsing.
+ * Malt Parser: dependency parsing.

 ## Citing
 If you use this code in your research, please acknowledge that by citing: